-Valve registers the domain for Steam.tv
+Valve registers the domain for Steam.tv (update: it’s streaming Dota 2)

 If Valve is planning its own video livestreaming hub that you can easily visit in browsers, then that would match some of its other recent updates.
 Early this summer, the company reworked its chat system to more closely resemble competitor Discord.
 If it is chasing down other services in the gaming space, it would make sense that it would want a piece of Twitch as well.

 Finally, Steam.tv was completely blank except for some bold text at the top that said “Welcome to steam.tv.”
-But since Djundik tweeted about it (and since I emailed Valve to ask for answers), that text has disappeared.
+But since Djundik tweeted about it (and since I emailed Valve to ask for answers), that text disappeared.
+That has now been replaced by the aforementioned livestream.